munin-monitoring/munin/doc/develop/plugins/plugin-gallery.rst

 2. Upload the plugins files to `Github contrib directory <https://github.com/munin-monitoring/contrib/tree/master/plugins>`_.

  * Put the plugins script in a subdirectory named after the software or product that it monitors, e.g. apache, mariadb, postfix.
-When you wrote a plugin for a special operating system, place it in a directory with that name, e.g. debian, vmware.
-The directories name will act as outline on **2nd level** of the plugin gallery (within the plugin category index pages).
+In case of plugins targetting specific operating systems, place these in a subdirectory with that name, e.g. ``debian`` or ``vmware``.
+The directory's name will act as an outline on **2nd level** of the plugin gallery (within the plugin category index pages).

  * **Don't use generic terms as directory name** like "mail".
 We already use :ref:`generic terms <well-known-categories>` to navigate on the 1st level in the plugin gallery and also in the Munin overview!

 3. Choose and upload a Munin generated graph of your plugin for demonstration purpose.

  * Take one in original size of the Munin website plugin page.
-Please no the zoomed image!
-It should be a file in PNG-Format.
+Please do not upload scaled images.
+Each image should be a file in PNG format.

- * Place it in the subdirectory ``example-graphs`` of your plugins directory, so one level deeper in the file hierarchy.
+ * Place the image in the subdirectory ``example-graphs`` of your plugins directory.
+This is one level deeper in the file hierarchy.

- * Its name should begin with the name of your plugins script file followed by ``-day.png`` for a daily graph, ``-week.png`` for a weekly graph, ``-month.png`` for a monthly graph, ``-year.png`` for a yearly graph, e.g. ``cpu-day.png`` or ``smart_-month.png``.
+ * The name of the image file should begin with the name of your plugins script file followed by ``-day.png`` for a daily graph, ``-week.png`` for a weekly graph, ``-month.png`` for a monthly graph, ``-year.png`` for a yearly graph, e.g. ``cpu-day.png`` or ``smart_-month.png``.

 4. Upload **more image files** to the subdirectory ``example-graphs`` in PNG-Format if you want **to illustrate** the documentation section **Interpretation**